Skip to Main Content

 Links and Relevant Resources:

 Open Educational Resources (OERs) and Licensed Educational Resources (LERs) are excellent substitutes.
-“Open Educational Resources are teaching, learning, and research materials that are either (a) in the public domain or (b) licensed in a manner that provides everyone with free and perpetual permission to engage in th5R activities (retain, reuse, revise, remix, redistribute)” (Creative Commons, n.d.).
+“Open Educational Resources are teaching, learning, and research materials that are either (a) in the public domain or (b) licensed in a manner that provides everyone with free and perpetual permission to engage in the 5R activities (retain, reuse, revise, remix, redistribute)” (Creative Commons, n.d.).
 LERs include articles, e-books, images, reports, statistics, streaming media, etc., that are located within the subscription-based and purchased databases and e-books that Kaufman Library makes available to the GGC community.

 A variety of sites provide search help for OERs, including OERs that are peer-reviewed.
 Many OERs are licensed under Creative Commons, which allows for the 5Rs mentioned above so that a particular OER can be adapted to meet specific instructional needs.
 Some OERs are open access textbooks, with content written by subject experts, making them freely available to replace required textbooks that have a price attached.
 Kaufman Library has created a guide to help locate available OERs, such as open-access textbooks, and provides information on Creative Commons licensing.
 Affordable Learning Georgia maintains a repository of OERs created through its Textbook Transformation grant program.